avani17101/avani17101.github.io/_pages/about.md

 I draw inspiration from human learning to build efficient (both sample-efficient and generalizable), interpretable, and aligned AI systems.
 My research explores how abstract conceptual knowledge and social learning, two foundations of human intelligence, can be translated into autonomous agents.

 Currently, I am working as an AI Engineer in MBZUAI Research Office, where I translate industry problems into academic research, bridging my industry experience with academic research rigor.
-I'm working with Prof. Abdalla Swikir on multi-agent reinforcement learning, aiming to induce emergent pro-social behaviors in autonomous agents.
+I'm also working with Prof. Abdalla Swikir on multi-agent reinforcement learning, aiming to induce emergent pro-social behaviors in autonomous agents.

 Here is my CV if you need one:
 <a href="{{ '/files/Avani_Gupta_CV.pdf' | relative_url }}" target="_blank">Curriculum Vitae</a>